Home » FAQ

 To ensure that the Tap into Safety training meets your organisation’s needs, we have provided answers to your questions about implementation, reporting, security, and more.

 We have a simple pay-as-you-go pricing structure.
-It costs AUD$12 per credit, with a minimum purchase of 20 credits.
-A credit allows one user to access and complete one training module.
+It costs AUD$25 per credit, with a minimum purchase of 20 credits.
+A credit allows one user to access and complete one training course.

 If you are looking for something that is more personalised to your business, we have the ability to work with you to create custom content.
 This content is created according to your business and working environment hazards, leadership or mental health issues.
 We can also make modifications to the out of the box training to align it with your organisation’s needs.